+- Is located in a state (see State).

+[§600.4(a)(1)]

-- Is located in a state (see State). - Admits as a regular student only a person who has meets any one of the following conditions: - The student has a certificate of graduation from a secondary school or a recognized equivalent er [HEA §101(a)(1)] - The student is beyond the age of compulsory school attendance in the state in which the school is physically located and has demonstrated the ability to benefit (see Ability-to-Benefit (ATB)) from the school's education or training program.
+- Admits as a regular student only a person who has meets any one of the following conditions:

+Has a certificate of graduation from a secondary school or a recognized equivalent.er [HEA §101(a)(1); §600.4(a)(2)(i) and (ii)]

+Iis beyond the age of compulsory school attendance in the state in which the school is physically located and has demonstrated the ability to benefit (see Ability-to-Benefit (ATB)) from the school's education or training program.
+[HEA §101(b)(2)(A); §600.4(a)(2)(iii)]
-[HEA §101(d)]

-- The student has completed a secondary school education in a home school setting that is treated as a home school or private school under state law.

-[HEA §101(a)(1)] - The student will be dually or concurrently enrolled in the institution and a secondary school.
-However, a school must not award Title IV aid for postsecondary enrollment to a student who is concurrently enrolled in a secondary school (see Section 5.11). - Is legally authorized in each state in which it is physically located to provide, a program of education beyond secondary school.
-[HEA §101(a)(2) - and provides within that state, Provides any one of the following: - A program of postsecondary education-that awards an associate, bachelor's graduate, or professional degree; or provides a program of not less than two years in length that is acceptable for full credit toward such a degree ; or provides. - At a public or other nonprofit school, a training program of at least one academic year that leads to a certificate, degree, or other recognized credential and prepares students for gainful employment in a recognized occupation.

-[HEA §101(a)(4) and (b)(1)]

-At a proprietary school, a training program that leads to a certificate, degree, or other recognized credential and prepares students for gainful employment in a recognized occupation.
+- Has completed a secondary school education in a home school setting that is treated as a home school or private school under state law.
+[HEA §101(a)(1)] - Will be dually or concurrently enrolled in the institution and a secondary school.
+However, a school must not award Title IV aid for postsecondary enrollment to a student who is concurrently enrolled in a secondary school (see Section 5.11).
+[HEA §101(b)(2)(B)] - Is legally authorized in each state in which it is physically located to provide, a program of education beyond secondary school.
+[HEA §101(a)(2); §600.4(a)(3)] - and provides within that state, Provides any one of the following: - A program of postsecondary education that awards an associate, bachelor's, graduate, or professional degree; or provides a program of not less than two years in length that is acceptable for full credit toward such a degree; or provides.
+[HEA §101(a)(3); §600.4(a)(4)(i)(A) and (B)] - At a public or other nonprofit school, a training program of at least one academic year that leads to a certificate, degree, or other recognized credential and prepares students for gainful employment in a recognized occupation.
+[HEA §101(a)(4) and (b)(1); §600.4(a)(4)(i)(C)] - At a school that does not offer a bachelor's degree or a two-year degree, a program that leads to a degree that is acceptable for admission to a graduate or professional degree program, subject to review and approval by the Department.
+[HEA §101(a)(3); DCL GEN-08-12] - Is a public or other nonprofit school and is accredited by a nationally recognized accrediting agency or association approved by the U.S. Department of Education for this purpose, or if not so accredited, is a school that the Department determines will meet the accreditation standards of such an agency or association within a reasonable period of time.
+[HEA $\S101(a)(4)$ and (5); $\S600.4(a)(5)(i)$]

-[HEA §102(b)(1)(A)(i)]

-At a school that does not offer a bachelor's degree or a two-year degree, a program that leads to a degree that is acceptable for admission to a graduate or professional degree program, subject to review and approval by the Department.

-[HEA §101(a)(3); DCL GEN-08-12]

-Is a public or other nonprofit school and is accredited by a nationally recognized accrediting agency or association approved by the U.S. Department of Education for this purpose, or if not so accredited, is a school that the Department determines will meet the accreditation standards of such an agency or association within a reasonable period of time.

-[HEA §101(a)(4) and (5)]